-- EBR/GZR, GLE/PIB or SOF/VEL/VOX should not be used in patients with moderate to severe hepatic impairment (CTP B and C). - GLE/PIB or SOF/VEL/VOX should be taken with food.
-Refer to Appendix A, Table 23 and Table 24 for drug-drug interactions.
+- EBR/GZR, GLE/PIB or SOF/VEL/VOX are contraindicated in patients with moderate to severe hepatic impairment (CTP B and C).
+GLE/PIB and SOF/VEL/VOX are contraindicated in patients with any history of prior hepatic decompensation. - GLE/PIB or SOF/VEL/VOX should be taken with food.
+Refer to Appendix A, Table 22 and Table 23.
+Drug-Drug Interactions with HIV Antiretrovirals for drug-drug interactions.

 Within each category, regimens are listed in alphabetical order; this ordering does not imply preference for a particular regimen unless otherwise indicated.
+Refer to Summary Table 1: DAA Regimens and Dosages 1-7